loganchali4/NFL-Big-Data-Bowl/README.md

-# NFL Big Data Bowl: Predicting NFL Rushing Yards
+# NFL Big Data Bowl
-Dec 2019 | By: Logan Chalifour, Nathan Brouwers & Riley Demanche
+Dec 2019 | Predicting NFL Rushing Yards

 There are many elements that determine the success of a run play in a professional league that represents the world’s biggest, fastest, and strongest athletes.
 Many of these factors are outside of the ball-carrier's control, relying rather on coaching decisions, schemes, opposing defenses, and random variability through blown assignments.